Zettlr/zettlr-docs/docs/core/file-list.md

 ![Writing Targets Counter](../img/writing_targets.png)

-> **Tip**: To remove the writing target from a file, simply set the writing counter to zero.
+> To remove the writing target from a file, simply set the writing counter to zero.

 ![Setting the Writing Target](../img/writing_targets_settings.png)